PacktPublishing/The-Ultimate-Click-Funnels-Super-Affiliate-Training/README.md

 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
 <DIV class=book-info-will-learn-text>
-ClickFunnels Users, Entrepreneurs, Online Marketers.
-Anyone who wants to use ClickFunnels for FREE or even get PAID to use it.
+<li>ClickFunnels Users, Entrepreneurs, Online Marketers.
+Anyone who wants to use ClickFunnels for FREE or even get PAID to use it.</li>
 <DIV>

 ### Technical Requirements